 This is a limited admissions program, requiring completion of a separate “Application for EMS Programs,” minimum college placement scores in English, reading, and mathematics (as described at www.edison.edu/assessment/placement.php), and acceptance into the program by the College EMS Department.

 Applicants must provide evidence of current Florida Emergency Medical Technician (EMT) certification (or be eligible for certification; Florida certified within 90 days of beginning EMS 2671).
-Priority will be given to applicants that hold current Florida EMT certification.
-Applicants are required to hold current CPR certification (either American Heart Association Basic Life Support for Health care Providers or American Red Cross Professional Rescuer).
+Applicants are required to holda current CPR certification as outlined by the Florida Department of Health Bureau of Emergency Medical Services. .
 In addition, the admissions process requires satisfactory completion of an immunization and health report and satisfactory completion of a College-approved criminal advisory background check completed at the applicant’s expense.

 SECTION II